The Peggy Notebaert Nature Museum is an accessible and affordable family destination located in the heart of Chicago’s Lincoln Park neighborhood.

 |Nature Museum Members||Free|

-We are pleased to offer a few Suggested Donation Days as part of during our Summer Hours schedule.
-They will be on July 22, July 29, August 5, August 12, August 19, and August 26.
-Illinois residents can enjoy free admission during these Suggested Donation Days, or support us with a $10 suggested household donation at the time of admission.
+We are pleased to offer weekly Donation Days—every Thursday the museum is open—for Illinois residents.
+Illinois residents can enjoy free admission during these Donation Days, or support us with a $10 suggested household donation at the time of admission.
+Illinois residents can reserve their Donation Day tickets online or in person.

 We are also happy to offer discounted admission to Illinois teachers, active military members, and more.
+Please note, some of these may not currently be available via our online ticketing system, but can still be redeemed in person at the admissions at the time of check in.
 Read on for details.

 - Illinois Teachers: Illinois teachers who display their school ID during check-in will receive free admission for themselves.
 Teachers visiting as part of a field trip are charged a group rate or admitted for free based on the attendance policies of their registered trip.